cap-js/docs/java/cqn-services/persistence-services.md

 Use the [hints](../working-with-cql/query-execution#hana-hints) `hdb.USE_HEX_PLAN` and `hdb.NO_USE_HEX_PLAN` to overrule the configured optimization mode per statement.

 ::: warning
-Generated SQL is typically compatible with the HEX engine.
-However, when using the `HEX` optimization mode some queries, especially when using [native HANA views](../../advanced/hana#create-native-sap-hana-object), may hit a limitation of the HEX engine and become nonexecutable.
-This is because the SAP HANA HEX engine has a limited feature set.
-In such cases, use the hint `hdb.NO_USE_HEX_PLAN` to bypass the HEX engine.
+In some corner cases, particularly when using [native HANA views](../../advanced/hana#create-native-sap-hana-object), queries in `HEX` optimization mode may fail with a "hex enforced but cannot be selected" error.
+This is the case if the statement execution requires the combination of HEX only features with other features that are not yet supported by the HEX engine.
+To avoid such issues, make sure you're using the latest [SAP HANA Cloud version](https://help.sap.com/docs/hana-cloud/sap-hana-cloud-overview-guide/releases-and-upgrades-in-sap-hana-cloud).
+Until the missing feature is supported by the HEX engine, you can add a `hdb.NO_USE_HEX_PLAN` hint to the failing query, so the SQL generator doesn't use features that require the HEX engine.
 :::

 ### PostgreSQL { #postgresql-1 }